-- // The enhanced role for iwi/Māori. - // setting out the roles of Emergency Management Committees separately from the emergency management (EM) functions and duties of council members of the Committee. - // Transitioning lifeline utilities to critical infrastructure entities. - // Provisions allowing the Director to make rules, subject to consultation with councils. - // Consultation required with "disproportionately impacted" persons/communities, subject to further clarification. - // Increased penalties and the introduction of an infringement regime. - // Continuation of the liability protection provision.
+- // setting out the roles of Emergency Management Committees separately from the emergency management (EM) functions and duties of council members of the Committee. - // Transitioning lifeline utilities to critical infrastructure entities. - // Provisions allowing the Director to make rules, subject to consultation with councils. - // Consultation required with "disproportionately impacted" persons/communities, subject to further clarification. - // Increased penalties and the introduction of an infringement regime.